Creating metrics

 , and custom

 event kinds.
 Numeric metrics measure numeric values against a baseline you set.
-Numeric metrics can track the conversion
+Numeric metrics can track the custom

 event kind.
 To learn more about event kinds, read Analytics events.